 About four years ago when I saw The True Cost, a documentary on Netflix, I was a mother and student, so I didn’t have much money.
-My son was 2 years old and I regularly went to Primark, because hey he grew up fast.
+My son was 2 years old and I regularly went to Primark, because he grew up fast.
 Actually, very ignorantly, I bought everything for him and for me.
 Isn’t that just how it works?

 The documentary premiered on October 6, 2018, during the Dutch Sustainable Fashion week.
 The reactions were fantastic and I can’t wait to share this with the rest of the world and with the whole of the Netherlands (tip: hopefully early next year on NPO3).
 How can we solve the clothing problem?
 The problem is super complex, but the biggest problem is that we are shifting responsibility to someone else.
-The government, the market (companies/brands) and the consumer are the main players and actually point to each other.
+The government, the market (companies/brands) and the consumers are the main players and actually point to each other.
 But if you point a finger at another, you point a finger at yourself.
 You as a consumer, yourself working for a (fashion) company, yourself working for the government.
-We must realize that we are connected to each other.
+We must realise that we are connected to each other.
 We are all links in the chain, where cooperation can bring a positive chain reaction.
 It sounds logical, but unfortunately, it is not all that easy.
-I wanted to approach the documentary positively, emphasize positive examples in the market.
+I wanted to approach the documentary positively, emphasise positive examples in the market.
 People who want to make a change themselves, instead of waiting for it, and I went looking for all those people.
 Many of these people have quit their jobs to make this change.
-Just like at Hatsup (during this interview Hatsup launches its brand in the Impact store).
+Just like at Hatsup (during this interview Hatsup launched its brand in the Impact store).

 Hatsup makes sustainable products and ensures that someone with a mental illness is helped with every purchase.